pblack/docs/content/editing-content/images.md

 weight = 3

 +++
-Images may be added to post either directly in the main content body, or through front matter fields.
+Images may be added to posts directly in the main content body or through front matter fields.

 ## Markdown Editor

-To add an image to the markdown editor, simply click the add image button:
+To add an image to the markdown editor, simply click the "Add Image" button:

-[ Image: Markdown editor, image button highlited]
+[ Image: Markdown editor, image button highlighted]

-A modal will pop up where you can either upload a new image, or select one that you've already uploaded.
+A modal will pop up where you can either upload a new image or select one that you've already uploaded.

 [Image: The upload image modal for the markdown editor]

-[Image: The galary image for the markdown editor]
+[Image: The gallery image for the markdown editor]

 The image will be inserted into the editor like so:

 `[](path/to/image)`

 You can move the image, but changing the location of this text.
-You can also supply alternative text (incase the image is unavalable) like so:
+You can also supply alternative text (in case the image is unavailable) like so:

 `[alternative text](path/to/image)`